-- During this time, Children for Health created a set of materials for the programme that included: A Master Trainers Guide, A Teacher’s Guide, An Activities for Children Guide, A Monitoring and Evaluation Guide, A Story Book – Bayo’s Journey to Save Lola, and A Bookmark linked to the story.
+- During this time, Children for Health created a set of materials for the programme that included: A Master Trainers Guide, A Teacher’s Guide, An Activities for Children Guide, A Monitoring and Evaluation Guide, A storybook – Bayo’s Journey to Save Lola, and A Bookmark linked to the story.

 - So far three of the four cohorts of schools have started the programme and 1,410 have been reached directly as School Health Club members, 551 of these are boys and 859 girls.

 - A further 13,502 children have been reached by these leaders (7698 boys and 5804 girls).
-We do not have figures yet for the numbers of family members reached but it is safe to assume that it will be at least three per child or 40,506 people and this is before the fourth cohort of schools starts the programme.
+We do not have figures yet for the numbers of family members reached but it is safe to assume that it will be at least three per child or 40,506 people and this is before the fourth cohort of schools started the programme.

-- Another wonderful result is that Lagos State have endorsed this programme and approach; and discussions are under way to secure funding for the programme to be scaled up later on this year or next year.
+- Another wonderful result is that Lagos State have endorsed this programme and approach, and discussions are underway to secure funding for the programme to be scaled up later on this year or next year.

 IMPACT IN INDIA (June 2018)